 Ways to support a loved one who has been diagnosed with hereditary cancer are not much different than for a previvor.
 The outcome is the same as far as the recommended surgeries, but the cancer survivor may be required to go through gruelling chemotherapy treatment and/or radiation in addition, so their recovery time may be longer.
 The bottom line is they need your support, both physically and emotionally.

 As you can see, the journey facing a typical previvor is a long one.
-Your loved one may at any point in their journey, from just starting to think about having genetic testing to dealing with the after-effects of surgical menopause.
+Your loved one may be at any point in their journey, from just starting to think about having genetic testing to dealing with the after-effects of preventative surgery.
 Their needs will change as they pass through each stage of their journey, but one thing is likely to always remain the same.
 They need your support.
 This can come in a variety of ways, but here is a good short list: